cameroncuster/quadtree_image_compression/README.md

 increment and decrement sacrificed precision; however, while the integer threshold lacks in precision it makes up for in applicability.
 The integer precision allows for better interpretation from a user ( in-general ) by element of least surprise.
-Overall the application focuses were equally performance and usability.
+Overall the success of the application is reflected by the focuses in development which were equally performance and usability.

 Given the opportunity to rewrite the QuadTree we would design the QuadTree with an interface to a node class for testing at the seam.
 The node class would also